 Jana Clark, PT Faculty, Alicia DeToro, Faculty, Kristen Jensen Sullivan, Faculty, and Jason Ino, student from Environmental Sciences area were introduced to college council, in addition to DASB representatives.

 Faculty Hiring Proposal (Final Outcome)

 Espinosa-Pieb distributed a handout listing 17 faculty positions ranked by the Instructional Planning & Budget Team.
 College Council is being asked to approve the IPBT recommendation to hire 8 faculty, the FON and listing of positions.
 The original assumption was 10-12 positions but with lower enrollment, the district has guaranteed the hiring of 8 positions.
 She clarified the Faculty Obligation Number (FON) which is a state requirement that reviews the ratio of full-time to part-time faculty.
 If we are under our FON, we can hire additional faculty.
 Espinosa-Pieb provided the criteria used by the IPBT: FT to PT ratio, enrollment, program reviews, number of sections, and student demands.
-The positions with the highest accumulation of points are selected.
+The positions with the highest accumulation of points were selected.
 This proposal was unanimously approved by College Council and will be forwarded to the president.

 Open Items, Quick News & Updates:

 .
 De Anza enrollment is flat, Foothill is down and the district is short 600-700 FTES; the equivalent of $3.2 million.
 De Anza is down 1 FTES or the equivalent of $4500 in lost revenue.